Kévin Keben

-Career
+Club career

+Toulouse

 Born in Bertoua, Cameroon, Keben moved to France at the age of 2 and at 5 started playing football at Toulouse Montaudran.
 At the age of 10, he joined the youth academy of Toulouse and started working his way up their youth sides.
 He was promoted to their reserves in 2021, and represented the senior side in a Coupe de France match over Aubagne.
 On 1 February 2022, he signed his first professional contract with Toulouse.
 On 7 August 2022, he made his professional debut with Toulouse in a 1–1 Ligue 1 tie with OGC Nice, coming on as a substitute in the 79th minute.

+Watford

+On 29 August 2024, Keben signed for EFL Championship club Watford on a four-year deal for an undisclosed fee.

+International career

+Keben played for the Cameroon U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches in March 2023.